lhondareyte/jackctl/jackctl.md

   list all connections

 `-D`
-  verbose mode
+  disconnect all ports

 `-v`
-  Disconnect all ports
+  verbose mode

 ## CONFIGURATION FILE

-The configuration file is in `ini` style file format.
+The configuration file use `ini` style file format.
 Each section corresponds to a connection between two ports.
-The section name is ignored.
 Each section must include a source and a destination.

 ````
  ; file: /etc/jackctl.d/aeolus.conf